 - Astragalus may interact with medications that suppress the immune system.

-- People should be aware that some astragalus species, usually not found in dietary supplements used by humans, can be toxic.
-For example, several species that grow in the United States contain the neurotoxin swainsonine and have caused “locoweed” poisoning in animals.
+- Some astragalus species, usually not found in dietary supplements, can be toxic to livestock.
+Several species that grow in the United States contain the neurotoxin swainsonine and have caused “locoweed” poisoning in animals.
 Other species contain potentially toxic levels of selenium.
 Too much selenium can lead to diarrhea, irritability, nausea, skin rashes, and nervous system problems.